 - May break off of spool: Some users have reported that the string can be quite brittle and breaks easily.

-- Low-noise - The patented design on Husqvarna's low-noise lines reduces the noise level by 50 % which gives a better working environment
+- Low Noise: The patented design on this weed whacker string reduces the noise level by 50%, which gives a better working environment

 The Arnold Maxi Edge trimmer line has a near-universal fit and can be used in most gas string trimmers.
 Not only that, it can cut up to three times more area than economy lines.
 (However, results will vary depending on the cutting conditions and the type of trimmer head you use.)